samiyr/fyss9470/README.md

 - In `AzimuthalCorrelationExperiment`, the `pT_range` and `y_range` are applied before `pT_small`, `pT_large`, `y_small` and `y_large`.
 Thus, restricting `pT_range` and `y_range` too much might mean that no particles will pass the two sets of transverse momentum and rapidity filters.
 - The property `variable_seed` of `Experiment` is related to the initialization of multiple `EventGenerator` instances in `AzimuthalCorrelationExperiment`.
 Since the phase space cuts are just copies, the events produced would, by default, be identical, defeating the point of parallelization.
 This is because the PRNG used by Pythia is seeded with a specific number by default.
 The `variable_seed` flag ensures that each generator gets a unique random seed, resulting in an actual increase in statistics.
 - Default parameter values are defined in the file `Constants.cc`.
+- There are practically no checks.
+If you enter invalid data, or more likely forget to set some parameter, anything might happen.
+When weird results happen or the program crashes, the first to check is whether all parameters are properly initalized in classes like `Experiment` or `ParticleGenerator`.